Syrian government gets badly needed diesel cargoes from Russia

 Since the summer, Syria has received only one similarly sized cargo at government-controlled ports.
 In October an Iranian vessel arrived with a shipment of gasoil and returned with Syrian gasoline.

-Diesel has since trickled into Syria aboard smaller vessels arriving from Georgia and Lebanon, but these shipments have averaged only around 7,000 metric tons each, about a quarter of the first 26,000 metric ton Russian delivery.
+Diesel has since trickled into Syria aboard smaller vessels arriving from Georgia and Lebanon, but these shipments have averaged only around 7,000 tonnes each, about a quarter of the first 26,000 tonne Russian delivery.

 "We found some new players ... it was persons rather than companies, some of them Syrians living abroad," Ghzayel said, adding that the deliveries covered less than 2 percent of the country's needs. (editing by Jane Baird)